Hit Your Target Weight with Help from Proactive Wellness Centers

 Discuss Progress of Lack Thereof vs. Week One Baseline.

 Keep in mind that at this point, you're at the building stage of your weight-loss medication, so we are not expecting a lot of fat loss.
-In terms of medical weight loss in Harrisburg, PA, losing 3-4 lbs. of fat in the first month while on semaglutide is a big success.
+In terms of medical weight loss Near Harrisburg, PA, losing 3-4 lbs. of fat in the first month while on semaglutide is a big success.
 Many patients with 75-100 lbs. to lose report losing up to 25 lbs. in the first month.
 We'll also check in with you to ensure you've been compliant with dietary and exercise recommendations and medication adherence.

 Action: If there has been no fat loss or even fat gain, we'll need to discuss the case with our medical director for possible additional interventions.
 We may advise you to track sleep for next week, preferably with a sleep tracking device, but if not, then just manual tracking (time to bed, time waking up, how many times they awake for the night, sleep hygiene questions).